-In 2017, the World Heritage Committee (WHC/17/41.COM/7) took note that the growing evidence of climate change impacts across World Heritage properties confirm that urgent and rapid action to reduce global warming and adapt to climate change’s impact is essential.
+[Paragraph on hold; as agreed by the Open-ended Working Group on 3 May, based on the informal discussion group; approval pending review of paragraphs 21, 25, 27, 58 and 94] [In 2017, the World Heritage Committee (WHC/17/41.COM/7) took note that the growing evidence of climate change impacts across World Heritage properties confirm that urgent and rapid action to reduce global warming and adapt to climate change’s impact is essential.
 It also confirms that the highest degree of ambition is needed to secure the fulfilment of the commitments made in the Paris Agreement, adopted under the UNFCCC, which according to its Article 2.2 will be implemented to reflect equity and the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.
-With the aim to strengthen the global response to climate change in the context of sustainable development and efforts to eradicate poverty, countries have committed to climate action through inter alia communicating and updating Nationally Determined Contributions (NDCs) and other measures
+With the aim to strengthen the global response to climate change in the context of sustainable development and efforts to eradicate poverty, countries have committed to climate action through inter alia communicating and updating Nationally Determined Contributions (NDCs) and other measures.]

-In 2017, the World Heritage Committee stated that “the growing evidence of climate impacts across World Heritage properties confirm that urgent and rapid action to reduce global warming is essential and the highest degree of ambition and leadership by all countries is needed to secure the full implementation of the 2015 Paris Agreement adopted under the United Nations Framework Convention on Climate Change (UNFCCC).”
-The Paris Agreement adopted under the UNFCCC, aims to strengthen the global response to climate change in the context of sustainable development and efforts to eradicate poverty and reflecting equity and the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.
+11. [previous working version, for information only] In 2017, the World Heritage Committee [Rapporteur] took note that “the growing evidence of climate impacts across World Heritage properties confirm that urgent and rapid action to reduce global warming is essential and the highest degree of ambition and leadership by all countries is needed to secure the full implementation of the [Japan, Sweden, Egypt: delete] Paris Agreement [Venezuela, Saudi Arabia, Egypt: maintain] .”
+[Brazil, Peru, Saudi Arabia, Venezuela, Uruguay, Cuba, Colombia, Egypt, China, South Africa, Mexico, Russian Federation, Argentina] Presently, this Policy Document has been elaborated work is done in full recognition of the principles of the UNFCCC and the Paris Agreement and their centrality in the international climate-related discussions.
+The Paris Agreement [Venezuela, Saudi Arabia, Brazil: maintain] aims to strengthen the global response to climate change in the context of sustainable development and efforts to eradicate poverty.
+[United States, Norway, Australia, Japan, Switzerland, Sweden, Canada: add] / [Venezuela, Saudi Arabia, Brazil, Russian Federation, China, St. Vincent and the Grenadines, Egypt, South Africa, Uruguay, Argentina, Colombia: maintain original] Article 2.1 establishes three long-term goals, including a temperature goal to hold the increase in the global average temperature to well below 2°C above pre-industrial levels, and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change.
+Article 2.2 of the Paris Agreement further states that the Agreement will be implemented to reflect equity and the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.
 Countries have committed to climate action through their successive Nationally Determined Contributions.
-International action on climate change must be consistent with the Paris Agreement, including its principles, and responding to national climate policies and priorities for Parties to that Agreement.
+[United States: delete; Venezuela: maintain]

 The Paris Agreement noted the importance of ensuring the integrity of all ecosystems and the protection of biodiversity when taking action to address climate change (Preamble).
 Future scientific understanding led by the IPCC and IPBES (the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services) has deepened knowledge on the role of nature, including natural heritage sites, in climate mitigation and adaptation.
 Cultural World Heritage properties similarly may embody both past carbon investments and also traditional practices, knowledge, and experience handed down through time that must be part of the solution to climate change.